-For intermediate teens and adults I play a memory game with a painting.
-The Gentleman’s Dream by Antonio de Pereda y Salgado is an excellent choice because there are a large number and wide variety of distinct objects in the painting ranging from tiny coins, to the two figures.
-The variety of the objects ensures that there will be some objects that intermediate students will definitely know how to name in English (eg. flowers, book, table, chair, man, money), and others that will be more challenging (eg. globe, feathers, beads, armor).
-There will also be some completely unfamiliar or indistinguishable objects (eg. the gold clock, a hidden violin, tiered helmet) useful for debate later.
+For intermediate teens and adults, I play a memory game with a painting.
+The Gentleman’s Dream by Antonio de Pereda y Salgado is an excellent choice because there are a large number and wide variety of distinct objects in the painting, ranging from tiny coins to the two figures.
+The variety of the objects ensures that there will be some objects that intermediate students will definitely know in English (e.g., flowers, book, table, chair, man, money) and others that will be more challenging (e.g., globe, feathers, beads, armor).
+There will also be some completely unfamiliar or indistinguishable objects (e.g., the gold clock, a hidden violin, tiered helmet) useful for debate later.

 I give students two minutes to study the painting and remember as many objects as possible without writing them down.
-After the two minutes are up, I give them 1 minute to write down as many objects as they remember.
-Usually they remember a fairly large number, which is why it’s important to choose an image with A LOT of objects.
-If they grow frustrated that they don’t know the word in English I allow them to write it in their native language.
+After the two minutes are up, I give them one minute to write down as many objects as they can remember.
+Usually they remember a fairly large number, which is why it’s important to choose an image with a LOT of objects.
+If they grow frustrated because they don’t know the word in English, I allow them to write it in their native language.

-Once students have their lists, I take a poll of how many objects the students found with a simple hand raise (“Raise your hand if you got more than 5, more than 10, more than 15, more than 16, etc.”) The kids and teens especially love this low-key competitive element.
+Once students have their lists, I take a poll of how many objects the students found with a simple hand raise (e.g., “Raise your hand if you got more than five . . . more than ten . . . more than fifteen . . . more than sixteen . . .”)
+The kids and teens especially love this low-key competitive element.

-I then ask for volunteers to name and locate 3-5 objects that they found.
+I then ask for volunteers to name and locate three to five objects that they found.
 I keep a list on the board next to the image.
-Encourage students to write down any they missed and especially the ones they got in their native language.
-When I play this game, I worry more about practicing description and engaging students but if you have a particular vocabulary focus you can swap out the painting for one with more of your target vocabulary.
-Still lives with food, interiors, and cityscapes can be great for this.
+Encourage students to write down any they missed, especially the ones they got in their native language.
+When I play this game, I worry more about practicing description and engaging students, but, if you have a particular vocabulary focus, you can swap out the painting for one with more of your target vocabulary.

-If you click on the painting directly from the museum website, it will open a high quality zoomable image perfect for this kind of investigation.
-I always recommend using the official museum photography over anything you find on Google or Wikipedia since it will be the highest available quality and often have a built in interface for zooming.
+If you click on the painting directly on the museum website, it will open a high-quality zoomable image perfect for this kind of investigation.
+I always recommend using the official museum photography over anything you find on Google or Wikipedia, since it will be the highest available quality and often will have a built-in interface for zooming.

 This is a great warmer activity to introduce the topic of art or review image description.